 Although brushing and flossing help to minimize plaque, professional cleanings are still needed.
 These cleanings help to remove any plaque that has hardened in those areas missed by the toothbrush and floss.
-Cleanings go a long way to helping prevent periodontal disease; thus they should never be neglected.
-In addition, the cleaning allows the dentist to look for signs of oral cancer and other diseases that may affect a person’s overall health.
-These cleanings are also a good way for dental professionals to monitor oral hygiene and make recommendations or provide advice on proper technique.
+Cleanings go a long way to helping prevent periodontal disease; thus, they should never be neglected.
+Besides, the cleaning allows the dentist to look for signs of oral cancer and other conditions that may affect a person’s overall health.
+These cleanings are also the right way for dental professionals to monitor oral hygiene and make recommendations or provide advice on proper technique.

 Sensitive Teeth Care